Neurotransmitters and Neuropeptides of Invertebrates

 GABA and glycine have reputations in the nervous system of both vertebrates and invertebrates as inhibitory neurotransmitters that activate ionic currents for chloride.
 GABA- and glycine-induced presynaptic inhibition are widespread phenomena in invertebrates (Gingl et al., 2004; Nishino et al., 2010).
 The axons of mechanosensory neurons in the periphery of the spider Cupiennius salei are especially vulnerable to GABA-induced inhibition, while in crustaceans stretch receptor neurons have GABAergic inhibition (Elekes & Florey, 1987).
 GABA can be excitatory at sensory neuron afferents in which the [Cl–] is high.
 Glycine can be a coagonist at excitatory NMDA receptors, although its high concentration in seawater makes this less likely in marine invertebrates (Carlson et al., 2012).

 The purines ATP and adenosine, plus pyrimidines, are believed ancient signaling molecules coopted very early by the nervous system from their roles in energy production (Burnstock & Verkhratsky, 2009).
-ATP and its metabolites are present in presynaptic vesicles due to the necessity for active transport to concentrate neurotransmitter into the vesicle.
+ATP and its metabolites are present in (p.
+294) presynaptic vesicles due to the necessity for active transport to concentrate neurotransmitter into the vesicle.
 Thus, ATP and adenosine are coagonists with other ligands, activating nonspecific cation channels, or Ca2+ channels, to induce modulatory, often excitatory effects.
 Their receptors often activate adenylyl cyclase-linked G proteins.
-Some of the wide-reaching effects of purinergic receptor activation are modulation of muscle (mollusks) and cilia movement (ctenophores, embryonic echinoderms), including modulation of cardiac contractility (mollusks, arthropods), repair of mechanoreceptors (cnidarians), olfaction and gustation (arthropods), axon regeneration (annelids), inhibition of sexual maturation (echinoderms), and control of luminescence (echinoderms).
+Some of the wide-reaching effects of purinergic receptor activation are modulation of muscle (molluscs) and cilia movement (ctenophores, embryonic echinoderms), including modulation of cardiac contractility (molluscs, arthropods), repair of mechanoreceptors (cnidarians), olfaction and gustation (arthropods), axon regeneration (annelids), inhibition of sexual maturation (echinoderms), and control of luminescence (echinoderms).
 Adenosine often elicits an inhibitory effect when it binds to specific presynaptic receptors.

 NO-mediated events are important in learning in gastropods (Kemenes et al., 2002; Susswein & Chiel, 2012; Korshunova & Balaban, 2014) and in long-term plasticity in Octopus ventral lobe (Shomrat et al., 2015).
 NO-induced plasticity may have been selected for in invertebrates (Moroz & Kohn, 2011) rather than, or in addition to, a system based on NMDA receptors for L-Glu, as in mammals (Shomrat et al., 2015).